lightning/bolts/02-peer-protocol.md

 The worst-case number of blocks between outgoing and incoming HTLC resolution can be derived, given a few assumptions:

-* A worst-case reorganization depth `R` blocks.
+* a worst-case reorganization depth `R` blocks
-* A grace-period `G` blocks after HTLC timeout before giving up on an unresponsive peer and dropping to chain.
+* a grace-period `G` blocks after HTLC timeout before giving up on an unresponsive peer and dropping to chain
-* A number of blocks `S` between transaction broadcast and the transaction being included in a block.
+* a number of blocks `S` between transaction broadcast and the transaction being included in a block

 The worst case is for a forwarding node (B) that takes the longest possible time to spot the outgoing HTLC fulfillment and also takes